 Now for cheesecakes, I normally bake the pan in a water bath but for these individual ones, I just place a large roasting pan or a 9X13 pan filled with warm water on the rack below the cheesecakes.
 So if your oven is three sections I put the water bath on the lowest rack and the cheesecakes on the middle rack to bake.
 I do the water bath below because a cupcake tin is quite shallow so it would be easier for water to accidentally get into the pan.

 Bake for 17-20 minutes, the middle of the cheesecake should jiggle just a little bit.
 Open the oven door and place a wooden spoon to keep the oven door ajar.
 Let the cheesecakes cool in the oven for 20 minutes.
 Then place the tray on a wire rack to cool for 30-45 minutes, they should cool completely.
-After cooled cover the tray with plastic wrap and chill in the refrigerator for at least 4 hours, these would be great to make the night before too!
+After cooling cover the tray with plastic wrap and chill in the refrigerator for at least 4 hours, these would be great to make the night before too!

-Mini cupcake size cheesecakes
+Mini cupcake-size cheesecakes

-To make mini cupcake size cheesecake use a mini muffin pan and mini cupcake size liners.
+To make mini cupcake-size cheesecake use a mini muffin pan and mini cupcake-size liners.

-For the crust, I use a 1 teaspoon size scoop for the crust and once it's pressed in tightly bake for 3-5 minutes then fill each cavity with 1 tablespoon scoop of cheesecake batter.
+For the crust, I use a 1 teaspoon size scoop of crust and once it's pressed in tightly bake for 3-5 minutes then fill each cavity with 1 tablespoon scoop of cheesecake batter.
 Bake for 8-10 minutes until just set then turn the oven off and prop the door open and let cool in the oven for 15-20 minutes.
 Then remove from the oven and let the cheesecakes cool on a wire rack on the counter for 30 minutes then wrap in plastic wrap and chill in the fridge for at least three hours.

 Making ahead of time